arthureffting/orca-notebook-tools/README.md

-`Please note: all example scripts' imports are realtive to the project root directory`
+`Please note: all example scripts' imports are relative to the project root directory`

 # Orcalab notebooks analysis tools